Grace Prep prides itself in preparing students for college, however, not all students choose to take that path, at least not immediately.

 Despite the obvious connection to PAIS, there was more that prompted Shipley to set aside a year of his life.

-“I was familiar with it” said Shipley, “but actually, up until a year from when I applied for it, it wasn’t something I wanted to do”, Aaron continued saying, “all of a sudden I realized that I wanted to get into a mission space, somewhere that I could act purely selflessly, that I couldn’t do any of it for myself, cause I guess, senior year just did that to me, it made me sick of being selfish.”
+“I was familiar with it” said Shipley, “but actually, up until a year from when I applied for it, it wasn’t something I wanted to do.
+All of a sudden I realized that I wanted to get into a mission space, somewhere that I could act purely selflessly, that I couldn’t do any of it for myself, cause I guess, senior year just did that to me, it made me sick of being selfish.”

 Aaron explained the root of this sentiment, “It (senior year) is a lot of focusing on your future and only your future.
 Everything senior year, and junior year as well, especially at Grace, is working to make your future better, and make your future what you want.”